Category Archives: Sauce

 Bucatini al’Amatriciana

 Amatrice is a small town in Italy outside of Rome and this dish is named for it.
 This dish is intended to be made with guanciale , which is a pig jowl and it tastes like a porkier version of bacon or pancetta.
 I use pancetta, which now comes pre-diced in packages making for a very easy time.
 I also keep packages of the diced pancetta in my freezer, they defrost very quickly which makes them a perfect dinner ingredient.
 I also use bucatini pasta which is thick and ropey with a hole like a straw.
 I wouldn’t wear white while eating this it’s a messy one.
 Super easy and delicious.
 I made it tonite with my marinated flank steak.
-I also used 2 containers of grape tomatoes, but you can easily substitute with 1 large can of San Marzano tomatoes –the crushed one.
-The cherry/grape tomatoes give it a lighter sauce, and I prefer it especially in the summer months but it is equally as delicious made with canned crushed tomatoes.
-Enjoy!
+I also used 2 containers of grape tomatoes, but you can easily substitute with 1 large can of San Marzano tomatoes ( crushed )The cherry/grape tomatoes give it a lighter sauce, and I prefer it especially in the summer months.

 Ingredients: